Cam'ron Now Has Beef With Wikipedia Over His Infamous "No Homo" Phrase: "This Is Where They Saying It Started?!"

 Cam x Wiki

-On Friday, Killa jumped on Instagram to lock-in on Wikipedia.
+On Friday, Cam’ron jumped on Instagram to troll on Wikipedia.
 Cam appeared to have his own take on where the catchphrase started.

 “So “No Homo” (no offense to homosexuality) has a Wiki?
 And this is where they saying it started?!
 Smh 🤦🏽♂️ #georgefloyd still is the focus 👁” -Cam’ron’s Instagram